vvo/live/.github/ISSUE_TEMPLATE/scheduled-stream.md

 - [ ] Check GitHub Dashboard
 - [ ] Turn off notifications/phone

+Intro: Time for MutualFun

+Reminder:
+- Star and Watch the [mutualfun/live](https://github.com/MutualFun/live/) repo for updates.

 Agenda
 1. Join the chat and say hi.
 2. Write some code
 3. Chat a bit

+Outro: Thanks and this has been MutualFun

 Sample Tweet: